galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 ## Genome assessment workflow

-> <hands-on-title>Run the Genome Assessment workflow</hands-on-title>
-> * Find this workflow, enter the correct input files, and run.
-> * What it does:
+What it does:
->   * Assesses the quality of the genome assembly: generate some statistics and determine if expected genes are present
+* Assesses the quality of the genome assembly: generate some statistics and determine if expected genes are present
->   * Align contigs to a reference genome.
+* Align contigs to a reference genome.

-> * Inputs:
+Inputs:
->   * polished assembly
+* polished assembly
->   * reference_genome.fasta (e.g. of a closely-related species, if available).
+* reference_genome.fasta (e.g. of a closely-related species, if available).

-> * Outputs
+Outputs
->   * Busco table of genes found
+* Busco table of genes found
->   * Quast HTML report, and link to Icarus contigs browser,  showing contigs aligned to a reference genome
+* Quast HTML report, and link to Icarus contigs browser, showing contigs aligned to a reference genome

-> * Tools used:
+Tools used:
->   * Busco
+* Busco
->   * Quast
+* Quast

-> * Input parameters: None required
+Input parameters: None required

-> * Workflow steps:
+Workflow steps:
->   * Polished assembly => Busco:
+* Polished assembly => Busco:
->   * First: predict genes in the assembly: using Metaeuk
+* First: predict genes in the assembly: using Metaeuk
->   * Second: compare the set of predicted genes to the set of expected genes in a particular lineage.
+* Second: compare the set of predicted genes to the set of expected genes in a particular lineage.
 Default setting for lineage: Eukaryota
->   * Polished assembly and a reference genome => Quast:
+* Polished assembly and a reference genome => Quast:
->   * For the tutorial we will use the Arabidopsis genome.
+* For the tutorial we will use the Arabidopsis genome.
 This is not closely related to our Eucalyptus species but will give an idea of how to use Quast.
->   * Contigs/scaffolds file: polished assembly
+* Contigs/scaffolds file: polished assembly
->   * Type of assembly: Genome
+* Type of assembly: Genome
->   * Use a reference genome: Yes
+* Use a reference genome: Yes
->   * Reference genome: Arabidopsis genome
+* Reference genome: Arabidopsis genome
->   * Is the genome large (> 100Mbp)?
+* Is the genome large (> 100Mbp)?
 Yes.
 (Our test data set won't be, but this will still give us some results).
->   * All other settings as defaults, except second last setting: Distinguish contigs with more than 50% unaligned bases as a separate group of contigs?: change to No
+* All other settings as defaults, except second last setting: Distinguish contigs with more than 50% unaligned bases as a separate group of contigs?: change to No

-> * Options:
+Options:
->   * **Gene prediction:**
+* **Gene prediction:**
->   * Change tool used by Busco to predict genes in the assembly: instead of Metaeuk, use Augustus (Metaeuk is meant to be faster; unsure which is better).
+* Change tool used by Busco to predict genes in the assembly: instead of Metaeuk, use Augustus (Metaeuk is meant to be faster; unsure which is better).
->   * select: Use Augustus; Use another predefined species model; then choose from the drop down list.
+* select: Use Augustus; Use another predefined species model; then choose from the drop down list.
->  select from a database of trained species models.
+* select from a database of trained species models.
 Link to lists of species models: [https://github.com/Gaius-Augustus/Augustus/tree/master/config/species](https://github.com/Gaius-Augustus/Augustus/tree/master/config/species)
->   * Note: if using Augustus: it may fail if the input assembly is too small (e.g. a test-size data assembly).
+* Note: if using Augustus: it may fail if the input assembly is too small (e.g. a test-size data assembly).
 It can't do the training part properly.
->   * **Compare genes found to other lineage:**
+* **Compare genes found to other lineage:**
->   * Busco has databases of lineages and their expected genes.
+* Busco has databases of lineages and their expected genes.
 Option to change lineage.
 Not all lineages are available - there is a mix of broader and narrower lineages.
->   * link to list of lineages [https://busco.ezlab.org/list_of_lineages.html](https://busco.ezlab.org/list_of_lineages.html)
+* link to list of lineages [https://busco.ezlab.org/list_of_lineages.html](https://busco.ezlab.org/list_of_lineages.html)
->   * link to groups in taxonomic hierarchies [https://busco.ezlab.org/frames/euka.htm](https://busco.ezlab.org/frames/euka.htm)
+* link to groups in taxonomic hierarchies [https://busco.ezlab.org/frames/euka.htm](https://busco.ezlab.org/frames/euka.htm)
->   * For example,  if you have a plant species from Fabales, you could set that as the lineage.
+* For example,  if you have a plant species from Fabales, you could set that as the lineage.
->   * The narrower the taxonomic group, the more total genes are expected.
+* The narrower the taxonomic group, the more total genes are expected.

+> <hands-on-title>Run the Assess Genome Quality workflow</hands-on-title>
+>
+> 1. **Import the Assess Genome Quality workflow** into Galaxy as described above.
+>    - Click "Expand to full workflow form"
+>
+>    {% snippet faqs/galaxy/workflows_import.md %}
+>
+> 2. Run **Assess Genome Quality** {% icon workflow %} using the following parameters:
+>    - *"Send results to a new history"*: `No`
+>    - {% icon param-file %} *"1: Input file: Polished assembly"*: the polished assembly fasta file from the previous polishing workflow
+>    - {% icon param-file %} *"2: Input file: Reference genome"*: Arabidopsis.fasta
+>
+>    {% snippet faqs/galaxy/workflows_run.md %}
 {: .hands_on}

 ### Assessment results